 Pandemics have shaped the course of human history, felling tottering empires, influencing colonization patterns, and endowing populations with competitive advantages.
 In specific circumstances, they can also restructure labor markets, with potentially drastic consequences for inequality and social organization (Scheidel, 2017).
-Indeed, if the demographic shock imposed by a pandemic is sufficiently deep and sudden, it may fundamentally reconfigure the relative bargaining power of labor versus capital.
+Indeed, if the demographic shock imposed by a pandemic is sufficiently profound, it may fundamentally reconfigure the relative bargaining power of labor versus capital.
 This raises the possibility that pandemics may hold implications for the substance and conduct of politics in the long run.

 This paper studies the long-term political impact of pandemic disease shocks by examining the localized consequences of the most deadly pandemic of the last millennium: the Black Death (1347-1351).
-The Black Death was an outbreak of plague that devastated Continental Europe, resulting in a loss of life estimated at between thirty and sixty per cent of Europe's total population.
-Figure 1 shows recorded outbreaks at the town level across Europe based on data by Jedwab, Johnson and Koyama (2019a).
+The Black Death was an outbreak of plague that devastated Europe, resulting in a loss of life estimated at between thirty and sixty per cent of its total population.
+Figure 1 shows recorded outbreaks at the town level across the continent based on data by Jedwab, Johnson and Koyama (2019a).

-Among its many consequences, the Black Death radically restructured relative factor prices.
-By culling the labor force but leaving land and capital assets intact, it transformed labor from a highly abundant to a scarce resource.
-The economic consequences were immediate and long-lasting.
-For Western Europe, the pandemic ushered in an era of higher real wages-lasting approximately 250 years-along with a lessening of the customary obligations imposed on peasants in the manorial economy (Hilton, 1969; Pamuk, 2007).
+Among its many consequences, the Black Death radically altered relative factor prices.
+By culling the labor force but leaving land and capital assets intact, it transformed labor from an abundant to a scarce resource.
+The economic consequences were immediate and longlasting.1 For Western Europe, the pandemic ushered in an era of higher real wages-lasting approximately 250 years-along with a lessening of the obligations imposed on peasants in the manorial economy (Hilton, 1969; Pamuk, 2007).